Back

 Fact-based estimates

-All financial projections in your mobile app business plan should be realistic — too much optimism will likely damage your image and cause distrust, not to mention that inflated expectations can ruin the enterprise itself.
-With that said, all the reports should clearly indicate that there are good prospects for the business and that investors stand to gain good profit if they support the project.
+All financial forecasts in your mobile app business plan should be realistic — too much optimism will likely damage your image and lead to lack of trust, not to mention that inflated expectations can ruin the enterprise itself.
+With that said, all the reports should clearly indicate that there are good prospects for the business and what investors stand to gain if they support the project.
 If the reports paint a bleak picture, maybe it would be a good idea to test another concept.

 External review